- Identifying clients status on key soft skills that are difficult to determine in an initial interview.

 Below are links to articles on the Employment Readiness Scale presented at Workforce and Career Development Conferences or published in research papers.
 The topics range from the background and research behind the ERS assessment model to addressing client needs and making a business case for funding.
-The story of 2020 is the Covid crisis and its devastating affect on employment – particularly in the low paying economic sectors.
-We will be adding articles and research papers on how to work with clients as they come to terms with and regain their footing in the post-Covid economy.

 To read any of the articles, click on the topic and the article will open in a new page.

 If you require additional information on the ERS please feel free to contact ERS or one of our affiliates by clicking on one of the links below.